ibm-cloud-docs/assistant-data/backup-400.md

     This command returns the name of the persistent volume claim where the store backup is located, such as `pvc-d2b7aa93-3602-4617-acea-e05baba94de3`.
 The name is referred to later in this procedure as the `$pv_name`.

-1. Find nodes where Portworx is running.
+1. Find nodes where Portworx is running:

     ```bash
     oc get pods -n kube-system -o wide -l name=portworx-api
     ```
     {: codeblock}

-1. Log in as the core user to one of the nodes where Portworx is running.
+1. Log in as the core user to one of the nodes where Portworx is running:

     ```bash
     ssh core@<node hostname>